shambp/QUT-IT-Study-Guide/IAB201/IAB201_Content.md

 ![alt text](image-61.png)

 ## Model Execution
-    - The current state can be decribed by the distribution of tokes over a model.
+    - The current state can be decribed by the distribution of tokens over a model.
     - Enablement rules determine which state transition(s) are allowed to happen during the execution of the model
     - the occurence rule allows us to determine the effects of a state change
     - a state cange is selected non-deterministically from the set of enabled state transitions